joknarf/cdhist/README.md

 Compatibility : bash / ksh / zsh
 (compatible macos / debian / centos / solaris / alpine ...)

-* rapidily swich to already visited directories using interactive menu
+* rapidily switch to already visited directories using interactive menu
 * use locate (mlocate/plocate) to rapidly cd to any directory
 * navigate interactively into directories/history using left/right arrow keys in menu
   * directly from command line without any cd command using shift-arrow keys (bash/zsh)